Marcel Beyer

 Marcel Beyer (born 23 November 1965) is a German writer.

 Life

 Marcel Beyer was born in Tailfingen, Württemberg, and grew up in Kiel and Neuss.
-From 1987 to 1991 he studied German language and literature, English studies and literary studies at the University of Siegen; in 1992 he obtained a Magister degree with a work on Friederike Mayröcker.
+From 1987 to 1991, he studied German language and literature, English studies and literary studies at the University of Siegen; in 1992, he obtained a Magister degree with a work on Friederike Mayröcker.
 Since 1987, he has developed performance art.
-From 1989 he published, with Karl Riha, the series Vergessene Autoren der Moderne (Forgotten Modernist Authors) at the University of Siegen.
+Since 1989, he published, with Karl Riha, the series Vergessene Autoren der Moderne (Forgotten Modernist Authors) at the University of Siegen.